 State Guarantee Protection Exemption: Variable annuities are exempt from the state guarantee protection act because the invested assets are not at the insurance company; they are with the investment accounts and therefore do not need this protection.
 The State Guarantee Fund protects fixed and immediate annuities.

 Market Volatility: Variable annuity subaccounts can be subject to the stock market’s volatility and whims.

 Additional Compensation to the Broker/Salesperson: Salespeople who sell variable annuities will continue to receive annual compensation from your variable annuity.
 This compensation is subtracted you’re your account value.

 Death Benefits can Contain Tax Liability: Any accumulated value in your variable annuity over and above the total of the deposits is fully taxable as ordinary income.
 This tax is passed on to your heirs.
-Make sure you fully understand these tax implications of a variable annuity.
+Make sure you fully understand the tax implications of a variable annuity.

 Confusing and Hard to Understand: Variable annuities contain fees, expenses and it is crucial to fully understand how they work and how their features can benefit you.

-Always read the prospectus and if anything is unclear ask for assistance from the salesperson or a trusted advisor.
+Always read the prospectus, and if anything is unclear, ask for assistance from the salesperson or a trusted advisor.